-Director of Renewable Resources
+Co-Director and Director of Renewable Resources

 Emillia is an Accredited Professional (AP) in Leadership in Energy and Environmental Design (LEED) and serves as our Executive Director.
 She holds a Bachelors Degree in Liberal Arts (University of Oregon) and a Masters Certificate in Real Estate Development (Portland State University).
 She comes to Sust`āinable Molokai with a strong background in sustainable building practices, environmental compliance and project management as well as a life time of grassroots organizing.
 Emillia lives in central Molokai with her husband, 3 dogs and 2 cats.

-Director of Food Sovereignty Program
+Co-Director and Director of Food Sovereignty Program

 Harmonee oversees Sustʻāina ble Molokai’s Food Sovereignty Program, including the management of our Food Hub and Mobile Market, as well as the coordination of the island’s Farm to School and School Garden Network.
 She became involved in the formation of the organization shortly after moving to Molokai in 2008, and has served in various capacities.
 Harmonee’s background includes environmental planning with a wide variety of communities across Hawaii and the Pacific.
 She has a Bachelors in History from Yale University, and a Masters in Urban and Regional Planning from the University of Hawaiʻi at Mānoa.